 “Huna A Mea Huna”

-This Hawaiian phrase means “keep secret that which is sacred.”
-This motto epitomized the reason why lua training was conducted under the most clandestine of circumstances.
-This fighting technique was practiced only the most skillful of warriors at the dead of night.
-They would train in the rainforests and in the surf to gain dexterity and balance.
-Only a select group of men known for having control over their tempers and minds and possessing great determination and physical strength would be able to learn lua.
-The word “kapu” means forbidden and for many years teaching kapu kuialua to non-royals was prohibited.
-Only when in dire need of defensive troupes would commoners be allowed to learn some of the fighting techniques.
-For many years, a reverence for this art persisted even in modern day, allowing only native Hawaiians to be permitted to study lua.
+This Hawaiian phrase means keep secret that which is sacred.
+This motto epitomizes why Hawaiians practiced lua under the most clandestine of circumstances.
+Only the most skillful of warriors would train in lua techniques under the dead of night.
+They would spar in the forests or in the surf to gain dexterity and balance.
+Only a select group of men with great determination and strength would be able to learn lua.
+In fact, until recent times, only Hawaiians could study lua.

-The ancient warriors typically would shave their heads and cover their bodies in coconut oil, so as to be able to quickly escape and slip out of their enemies’ grasp.
-With dozens of specific holds, pinches and striking moves, they were trained to powerfully hit a nerve on their opponent.
-By quickly shocking the muscle or joint, it would be rendered useless, allowing the attacker to have the upper hand.
-Lua warriors would then work from the digits on the hand, up the arm, breaking bones along the way, disabling the enemy from being able to protect himself as well as inflict blows on anyone else.
+Ancient warriors typically would shave their heads and cover their bodies in coconut oil.
+By doing so, they would be able to quickly escape and slip out of their enemies’ grasp.
+With dozens of specific holds, pinches and striking moves, warriors could powerfully hit a nerve on their opponent.
+Quick shocks to the muscle or joints, would render them useless, giving the attacker the upper hand.
+Lua warriors would then work from the digits on the hand, up the arm, breaking bones along the way.
+They could also break bones with wrestling, boxing, slapping and pinning moves after exchanging verbal taunts.
+Used effectively, an enemy would be unable to protect himself.

 The fighters, typically dressed only in a loin wrapping, would often begin battle with certain weapons of choice.
-Among these were wood-carved canoe paddles, strangling cords, knuckle dusters, piercing weapons made of shark teeth, wooden knives, spears, clubs, daggers, double eye pokers and wooden batons or staffs.
+Some of these included, strangling cords, knuckle dusters, weapons with shark teeth, spears, clubs, daggers and staffs.

-King Kamehameha was said to be the greatest lua warrior of all, able to dodge an onslaught of spears, using high kicks, leaps and shattering strikes that would defeat his opponent in a few simple motions.
-However, under his rule, Hawaii endured great changes, resulting in the collapse of the kapu system in the 1800’s.
-The invasion of European settlers also introduced weapons like firearms and canons, causing hand-to-hand combat to be less necessary.
-By the20th century, the art of lua was nearly forgotten.
+King Kamehameha was the greatest lua warrior of all.
+He could dodge an onslaught of spears, using high kicks, leaps and shattering strikes, defeating his opponent in a few moves.
+However under his rule, Hawaii underwent great changes.
+Europeans introduced weapons like firearms and canons, making hand-to-hand combat techniques less relevant.
+By the 20th century, the art of lua was nearly forgotten.

-Demonstrations, competitions and makahiki ceremonies are held annually at so that Hawaiians and visitors alike might observe the skillful sparing in action.
-One such ceremony occurs during the month of August near Kawaihae on the Big Island of Hawaii near the heiau called Pu’ukohola.
+Visitors can see lua in various demonstrations, competitions and makahiki ceremonies.
+One such ceremony occurs in August on the Big Island of Hawaii near the heiau called Pu’ukohola.